 3. Assessment of Motor and Process Skills (AMPS) – Subjects choose from a list of familiar, relevant activities of daily living, such as making a sandwich.

 This test evaluates motor skills, in particular how effectively and efficiently the subjects moves when grasping and manipulating objects during the task.
 The process skills evaluates the subject for task organization, planning, problem solving.
 Similar to the Box and Block test, a higher score indicates improvement.

-After TMR, most subjects showed increased scores in both motor and process skills, and four out of five subjects demonstrated significant improvements in motor scores.
+After TMSKR, most subjects showed increased scores in both motor and process skills, and four out of five subjects demonstrated significant improvements in motor scores.

-In addition, we used the Disabilities of the Arm, Shoulder, and Hand (DASH) outcome measure to evaluate subjective responses to TMR.
+In addition, we used the Disabilities of the Arm, Shoulder, and Hand (DASH) outcome measure to evaluate subjective responses to TMSKR.
 The DASH consists of 30 scored questions on physical function, symptoms, and social functioning; the higher the score, the higher the level of disability experienced.
-Of the three subjects tested, all scored lower on the DASH after TMR.
+Of the three subjects tested, all scored lower on the DASH after TMSKR.